Alumni Recognition and Awards

 The Gordon Cressy Student Leadership Awards were established in 1994 by the University of Toronto Alumni Association (UTAA) and the Division of University Advancement in order to recognize students who have made outstanding extra-curricular contributions to their college, faculty or school, or to the university as a whole.
 More information on the Cressy Awards can be found on the University of Toronto Alumni Website.

-Alumni of the Department of Nutritional Sciences have received numerous Cressy Awards, with the previous five years highlighted below.
+Alumni of the Department of Nutritional Sciences have received numerous Cressy Awards and previous recipients have been highlighted below.

 Effie Viguiliouk - Gordon Cressy Student Leadership Award 2016 recipient